oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 ~~~~~~~~~~~~

 This is also a web cgi.
 It creates a Gantt chart which shows job repartition on
 nodes in the time.
-It is very usefull to see cluster occupation in the past
+It is very useful to see cluster occupation in the past
 and to know when a job will be launched in the futur.